-The Web is a much more fluid and informal medium than print; similarly, Web visitors are more often looking for soundbites of information or quick answers rather than dense reading material.
+The digital platform is a much more fluid and informal medium than print; similarly, digital digital visitors are more often looking for soundbites of information or quick answers rather than dense reading material.

-- Do not simply move print content onto your Web pages.
+- Do not simply move print content onto your digital pages.
 Instead, write content in the most concise manner possible that can be quickly and efficiently read on screen by a user.

 - If your content is likely to be read online, it is generally acceptable to create shorter topical pages that are cross-linked.

-- If your content is likely to be printed from the Web, creating one long page separated by subtopics may be more effective.
+- If your content is likely to be printed from the digital platform, creating one long page separated by subtopics may be more effective.

-In order to deliver a best-in-class experience, IEEE Web sites must be user centric.
+In order to deliver a best-in-class experience, IEEE digital sites must be user centric.

 - Determine your potential audiences and what they may want to achieve on your page; then create a page that helps facilitate these tasks.

-Most visitors don't follow a predictable path through Web sites.
-Web content must account for this.
+Most visitors don't follow a predictable path through digital sites. digital content must account for this.

 - Ensure that the purpose of the content and its context within the larger section or site is clear to the user.